MrWhiteNerdy/gatsby-starter-netlify-cms/src/pages/blog/2020-03-13-opposing-viewpoints-on-homosexuality-regarding-the-bible.md

 <https://news.sbts.edu/2018/12/12/report-discloses-history-slavery-racism-southern-seminary/>

 This is a big example of the usage of Biblical support being misrepresented with a large body of Christians supporting its interpretation.
 Many of us would like to think if we lived in a different period in history, we would have seen with our moral compass today what was misdirected then...I have to wager against this.
-I think groupthink in any context plays a huge role in our discernment towards what we hear, agree with, acknowledge, or interpret.
+I think groupthink* in any context plays a huge role in our discernment towards what we hear, agree with, acknowledge, or interpret.

 It's also important to note that while racism and homosexuality are not the same thing, both African Americans and homosexuals (or anyone belonging to LGBTQ) often feel trapped or enslaved.
-LGBTQ often do not feel as if there is room for them in the church because they are not given the choice for sinless love in the eyes of many believers.
-This means they often do not feel as if they can have a relationship with God.
+LGBTQ often do not feel as if there is room for them in the church because they are not given the choice for sinless same-sex love in the eyes of many believers.
+This means they often do not feel as if they can have a relationship with God when choosing to be themselves.

 Coming from my experience with love, I find this deeply discouraging and sad.
 I got married at 21-years-old and this is a _huge privilege_ because I felt encouraged, uplifted, and loved by everyone on both sides of our families.
 Trying to imagine myself in the shoes of a homosexual person...to receive backlash or disapproval from family members who raised me and watched me grow in love would be heartbreaking and in my eyes deeply misdirected.

-Groupthink: Groupthink is a psychological phenomenon that occurs within a group of people in which the desire for harmony or conformity in the group results in an irrational or dysfunctional decision-making outcome. - Wikipedia psychological definition.
+\*Groupthink: Groupthink is a psychological phenomenon that occurs within a group of people in which the desire for harmony or conformity in the group results in an irrational or dysfunctional decision-making outcome. - Wikipedia psychological definition.

 One great example of groupthink occurs in this video: